bemoid/bemoid/scss/components/elevator/elevator.md

 ---
 title: Elevator
-description: Component for providing visual inner space for the element.
+description: Component for adding various levels of a shadow
-group: Utilities
+group: Components
 layout: docs.html
 algolia: true
 ---

-Component for providing visual inner space for the element.
+Component for adding various levels of a shadow.

 ## Styleguide